-The Business Analyst understands the business requirements and can provide insights on how the product should function in order to meet those requirements.
+The Business Analyst understands the business requirements and can provide insights on how the product should function to meet those requirements.

-The UI/UX Designer has a deep understanding of user experience and how to design a product that is both user-friendly and functional.
+The UI/UX Designer has a deep understanding of user experience and how to design a user-friendly and functional product.

 The Business Analyst and UI/UX Designer can ensure that the product meets all the requirements while providing a great user experience.

 By collaborating closely, the Business Analyst and UI/UX Designer can identify potential problems early on and address them before they become more significant issues.

 Collaboration between the Business Analyst and UI /UX Designer can help create a more user-friendly, efficient, and successful product.